 - Usually presents in the second or third decade of life

-It is thought that it is due to a gene defect, which has not yet been identified.
-It may be triggered to develop by circulating androgens (male hormones such as testosterone), which is why it appears in males at puberty.
+While the exact aetiology is unknown, it is thought that a currently unidentified gene defect may be the cause.
+Its development may be triggered by circulating androgens (such as testosterone), which may explain why it appears in males at puberty.